 Do you often have to worry about the temperature of your computer?
 Probably not if the machine is in good working order and running smoothly.
 The temperature will not rise above the maximum value set by the manufacturer if there are no factory defects.
 However, still, overheating can occur, not only because of a hardware problem, but also as a result of a failure in the graphics card driver or an incorrectly configured program to control the cooling system.
 Often the cause of overheating lies in the accumulation of dust and dirt, which prevents normal system cooling and heat dissipation.
 This is usually seen on older machines.

-It is worth realizing that overheating can lead to quite unpleasant consequences.
-Be sure to keep an eye on the state of your computer system.
+It is worth understanding that overheating can lead to quite unpleasant consequences.
+Be sure to monitor the state of your computer system.
 It is especially useful if there is a service that monitors the temperature value and notifies the user if it rises.
 In this instruction we will consider how to see the temperature value and organize a monitoring system.
 Linux has a special set of tools designed for this task.

-So, to accomplish the task at hand, you will need the following standard tools:
+So, to accomplish the task we will need the following standard tools:

-• lm-sensors - extracts data from hardware sensors on the motherboard to monitor temperature, voltage.
+- extracts data from hardware sensors on the motherboard to monitor temperature, voltage.hddtemp

-Since lm-sensors works based on the information provided by lm-sensors and hddtemp, it is these components that need to be installed first.
-To do this, run the following command:
+, it is these components that need to be installed first.
+To do this, run this command:

 $ sudo apt install lm-sensors hddtemp psensor

-If you need the most up-to-date version of these components, then the command should be slightly modified:
+If you need the most up-to-date version of these components, then the command needs to be modified slightly:

 $ sudo add-apt-repository ppa:jfi/ppa